 Several conditions and factors can damage blood vessels.
-These include:
+They include:

-- Contributing conditions.
-Diabetes, lupus, high blood pressure, and an abnormal heart rhythm all affect how blood flows through the body and increase your risk.
+Contributing conditions.
+Diabetes, lupus, high blood pressure, and an abnormal heart rhythm all affect how blood flows through the body.

-If your doctor detects changes in your memory or reasoning, they may request a detailed assessment and screening.
-Your doctor may request:
+If your doctor detects changes in your memory or reasoning, they may request a detailed assessment and screening that includes:

 - a thorough physical with complete family history